-One of the most common questions veterinarians hear is whether or not a pet's symptoms or behavior are due to old age.
+One of the most common questions veterinarians hear is whether or not a dog's symptoms or behavior are due to old age.
 Owners attribute a wide range of symptoms to old age.
 Whether it be sleeping all the time or drinking more water, many owners overlook the possibility of other causes.
 Even weight gain and weight loss are excused away as caused by the aging process.
-It's true that changes do happen as pets age; sight and hearing may be diminished, and pets may sleep more.
+It's true that changes do happen as dogs age; sight and hearing may be diminished, and dogs may sleep more.
 These are expected changes.
 But other changes ought not to be discounted.

-Owners often miss potentially serious signs of illness in their pets, when in fact a veterinary exam is in order for your dog or cat.
+Owners often miss potentially serious signs of illness in their dogs, when in fact a veterinary exam is in order for your dog.
 Even though changes are inevitable, there are many signs that are never considered normal at any age.
 Have them checked out by your veterinarian to rule out underlying disease, injury, or illness.
 Even as your pet enters the senior years, assume that most conditions that arise are indeed treatable.

 What Age Is Considered Old?

-A dog is considered to be a senior after age 7 (this varies by breed, and giant breeds are considered senior at 5 or 6), and a cat is considered to be a senior after age 10.
-An annual veterinary examination is essential for keeping your pet in optimal health and staying on top of all age-related changes.
-But as with people, pet health is less about age and more about a body's particular array of challenges.
+A dog is considered to be a senior after age 7.
+(This varies by breed, and giant breeds are considered senior at 5 or 6) An annual veterinary examination is essential for keeping your dog in optimal health and staying on top of all age-related changes.
+But as with people, dog health is less about age and more about a body's particular array of challenges.

 Normal Age-Related Changes

-The same normal progressions occur in our dogs and cats that occur in humans.
+The same normal progressions occur in our dogs that occur in humans.
 Here we focus on only age-related changes, yet this is not a comprehensive health checklist.
-Any time that you notice a change in your pet (at ANY age) that you are unsure of, please call your veterinarian to discuss.
+Any time that you notice a change in your dog (at ANY age) that you are unsure of, please call your veterinarian to discuss.

 - Graying of the fur on the muzzle, increasing slowly with age